-Of all the plans received (in terms of tonnage of lamps placed on the market) 79% were considered in the analysis for the purposes of this summary.
-Particular care was taken to ensure that all types of producers were represented (manufacturers vs. non-manufacturers, high dispersal of sales and units brought to market, low and high maturity in ecodesign and circular economy).
+Of all the plans received (in terms of tonnage of equipment placed on the market) 100% were considered in the analysis for the purposes of this summary.

-As the number of plans received for this sector was significant, the main trends (if possible the 10 most recurrent) by area and sub-area representing the objectives and actions proposed by the producers were identified. ecosystem then assessed these trends according to three levels presented in chapter 5, with justification of its analysis.
+As the number of plans received for this sector was significant, the main trends (if possible the 3 to 5 most recurrent) by area and sub-area representing the objectives and actions proposed by the producers were identified. ecosystem then assessed these trends according to three levels presented in chapter 5, with justification of its analysis.